 The total duration of the worker’s work must not exceed 48 hours per week.
 The amount of overtime compensation are determined by Collective Agreements.

-There is no statutory provision for a probation period.
 By mutual agreement, a probation period can be set for salaried employees.
 The period can not exceed three months and is not extendable.

 Notice periods for salaried employees vary between 1 to 6 months based on the duration of employment.
 An employee can usually give one calendar month’s notice.
 The notice period is from the first to the last day of a month.